 by Laura Clark

-— Laura Clark is an avid snowshoer, trail runner, XC skier, race director, and 2017 World Snowshoe Championship 70-99 Female Age Group winner.
+— Laura Clark is an avid snowshoer, trail runner, XC skier, race director, 2017 World Snowshoe Federation Championship 70-99 Female Age Group winner, and 2018 National Championship Half Marathon 70-99 Female Age Group winner.

 On Saturday 12/15, 22 competitors made the trek to the Gore Ski Bowl for what has become our season opener, the 5k snowshoe race and 3k fun run.
 Gore is wonderfully reliable for kicking off the season due to their snowmaking capability – but for the 2nd year in a row there was also enough natural snow to allow the course to go off the wide groomed XC trails and onto some nice singletrack.

 Brian and Jessica Northan took first place honors at our first race of the season.

 The 25th season of the Dion WMAC Snowshoe Series will kick off with the annual Gore Mountain 5k at 2 PM on Saturday 12/15.
 The word from the race folks is that the snow is holding up well and they’re hoping to include some singletrack through the woods in addition to the wide groomed XC ski trails.

 Registration is $20 for the 5k and $12 for the 2.5k fun run – online preregistration closes on Friday at 5 PM.
 Day of registration will be available from 1-1:50 PM in the lodge.

 More information including the race venue details can be found on our race page.